North Pole Cruise On A Luxury Icebreaker

 Scoresby Sund

-Explore a remote fjord and visit the remote Inuit settlement of Ittoqqortoormiit, one of Greenland's most isolated communities.
+Visit a remote fjord and the Inuit settlement of Ittoqqortoormiit, one of Greenland's most isolated communities.

 Scoresby Sund Expedition PONANT